SuchithraM008/HDL-code-to-compute-Y-DXD-T/README.md

 # HDL-code-to-compute-Y-DXD-T
-where each element of X is 8-bit and comes serially (takes 64 clock cycles to get all values).A verilog HDL code is written to compute Y = DXD" where D is constant matrix of size 8 x 8 and is given by, We used 1 MAC and called it sequentially to compute 1x8 and 8x1 Matrix Multiplication(Refer ATB8.v).
+#where each element of X is 8-bit and comes serially (takes 64 clock cycles to get all values).A
+verilog HDL code is written to compute Y = DXD^T where D is constant matrix of size 8 x 8 and is given by,
+#We used 1 MAC and called it sequentially to
+compute 1x8 and 8x1 Matrix Multiplication(Refer
+ATB8.v).
 Later we called this module parallelly for 8 times to compute 1x8 and 8x8 Matrix